Roy Choi: Early life

 Choi was born in Seoul, South Korea, to South Korean father Soo Myung Choi and North Korean mother Jai Nam Choi.
-Choi's parents met in the US but after marrying moved back to Korea.
+Choi's parents met in the U.S. but after marrying moved back to Korea.
 The family ended up emigrating from South Korea permanently in 1972.

 Choi was raised in Los Angeles and Southern California.
 As Choi grew up, his parents had many businesses: a liquor store, dry-cleaning shop, a Korean restaurant, and after selling jewelry door to door, finally a successful jewelry company.
 His parents owned a Korean restaurant called Silver Garden in Anaheim, California for three years when he was young.
 Choi's mother made kimchi that was so popular within their community that they packaged it and sold it locally.
 His favorite childhood memory is making dumplings at the age of eight at his family's own restaurant.
 His family moved many times while he was young.

 His family once lived near Olympic Boulevard and Vermont Avenue, as well as in South Central, the Crenshaw District and West Hollywood.

 Choi attended a gifted-students program, but changed schools in his early teens when his parents achieved prosperity in the jewelry business and moved their family into a neighborhood in Orange County called Villa Park, Choi began getting into trouble, with his marks slipping as he began taking drugs and hanging out with a different crowd.
 At age 15, Choi's parents sent him to Southern California Military Academy in Signal Hill, California.
 He remembers this as a positive experience.

 After high school, Choi went to Korea and taught English there.
 He then attended California State University, Fullerton, graduating with a bachelor's degree in philosophy.
 Choi attended Western State University law school, and dropped out after one semester.
 At 24, Choi said he became obsessed with Emeril Lagasse's "Essence of Emeril" show.
 The show inspired him to enroll in culinary school.
 "Emeril saved my life," Choi said.

 In 1996, Choi began studying at the Culinary Institute of America in Hyde Park, New York.
 He enjoyed the highly structured block programs, where there was no "wiggle room."
 During his studies, he worked as an intern at three-Michelin-star restaurant Le Bernardin, in New York City.